astralfrontier/chaosfrontier-org-wiki/games/pa-brazil/faculty.md

 Which teacher do you believe is secretly a supervillain?

-Riptide asks Willow: **Which teachers do you think are hooking up?** - x
+Riptide asks Willow: **Which teachers do you think are hooking up?** - Taiga and Glynda

 Which teacher do you think do you think should retire?